Hi! I’m Meeshka

 All smiles while hiking Lake 22 in the North Cascades

-This site offers comprehensive guides, easy-to-follow itineraries with maps, photos I’ve taken myself, and tried-and-true tips—everything you need to make the most of your trip to this inspiring region—all written by a local with first-hand experience.
+This site offers comprehensive guides, easy-to-follow itineraries with maps, photos I’ve taken myself, and practical tips to help you take the trip that’s right for you.

 It’s my absolute pleasure to be that planner friend you didn’t even know you needed, helping you discover the magic of the Pacific Northwest.